 Streets of Rage 2, released in 1992.
 Two new characters were added: Skate, Adam's younger brother, and Max, a wrestler who was friends with Axel.
 The game had bigger sprites, and the characters' movesets and differences were expanded.

 Streets of Rage 3, which was released in 1994, is the final game in the series.
 Axel, Blaze, and Skate are joined by Dr. Zan, a cyborg with electrical powers.
-Two boss characters are also secret playable characters.* Three, actually, if you're lucky enough to play the Japanese version and wish to play as the guy with... not very usual temptations.
+Two boss characters are also secret playable characters.* Three, actually, if you're lucky enough to play the Japanese version and wish to play as a member of the Village People.

 A.I.
 Breaker: In the original game when fighting Mona and Lisa, they may seem very difficult at first unless you know their one weakness: back attacks.
 By having your back towards them and remaining still, the sisters would approach you and you could do a back attack to knock them down and repeat until both are defeated.
 They will hardly deviate from this approach if both sisters are alive, but if one is left standing, she will always walk to you as long as you don't move.
 This makes fighting the twins incredibly easy in both of their appearances.